JonesInForCode/interactive-comment-component/README.md

 ## Introduction

-This project is a single-page application (SPA) built sing React.js and Vite.
+This project is a single-page application (SPA) built uing React.js and Node.js.
 It serves as the frontend for the Interactive Comment Component project from frontend mentor.
 The application provides a full-stack CRUD functionality for managing comments, allowing users to create, read, update, and delete comments.

 ## Technologies Used